radeonthe1st/prueba-dev-uvigo/README.md

 * `--min-value`: The minimum value of generated data (only used with --sensor-type mockup).
 * `--max-value`: The maximum value of generated data (only used with --sensor-type mockup).
 * `--db-uri`: The URI of the SQL database, required.

+Project Structure
+The base directory contains the following folders:

+- **Tarea 1**: Contains the main application code, including the NATS client and sensor modules.
+- **Tarea 2**: Contains pseudocode outlining the architecture of a multi-sensor application designed to collect, store, and manage data from various types of sensors.

 ## Examples